jaghaimo/stelnet/README.md

 #### Profit

 Commodity board also hosts a Profit tab which can be used to find viable trade routes.
-Filters by most profitable routes in descending order and displays routes where profit margin is at least 10000 credits.
+Filters by most profitable routes in descending order and displays routes where:

+-   profit margin is at least 10000 credits, and
+-   trade volume is at least 1000.

-Highlights rows when buy and sell markets are in the same system.
+Highlights rows when buy and sell markets are in the same system and caps results to first 50.

 ![Profit](images/profit.png?raw=1)